kendomaniac/SCAtutorial/README.md

 install_github("kendomaniac/SCAtutorial", ref="master")

 ```
-Then, after package installation execute in R:
+Then, after package installation, execute in R:
 ```
 library(SCAtutorial)
+#check if docker daemon is  running and install rCASC package from github.
 installing.rcasc()
-library(rCASC)
-downloadContainers(group="docker", containers.file="sca")
 ```

+This step checks that dockert daemon is running and downloads the dockert containers required for the tutorial.
+It might require sometime, between minutes to hours, depending on the available internet bandwidth.

 ## Web site

-The vignette of the SCAtutorial can be also at [**vignette**](https://kendomaniac.github.io/SCAtutorial/articles/SCAvignette.html)
+The vignette of the SCAtutorial is available at [**vignette**](https://kendomaniac.github.io/SCAtutorial/articles/SCAvignette.html)